duckbat/Slush-Task/README.md

 ## About the Project 💻

-This project is a full-stack assignment blog application built with TypeScript, React, and Node.js.
+This project is a PERN-stack assignment blog application built with TypeScript, React, and Node.js.
 It features user authentication, CRUD backend and Blogs functionalitites.

 The application uses **Express.js** + **TypeScript** for the backend and **React** with **TypeScript** for the frontend.